Here's how to connect Google Sheets to Unito so you can sync spreadsheets in real-time with automated 2-way updates.

 - Type Unito in the search bar.

-- Install the Unito for Google Sheets add-on and follow the instructions in the pop-up.
+- Install the Unito Spreadsheet Sync add-on and follow the instructions in the pop-up.

 - Click extensions again, look for Unito in the drop-down menu then click Get started with Unito.

-- Now, click Insert the two columns in this sheet before going to Unito.
+- Now, click Add 2 columns before going to Unito.
 Doing so will add two columns: UnitoID and Last Modified.

 Connect Google Sheets to your Unito account

 The next step is to login to Unito and add Google Sheets to your list of connected integrations.